technofocus-pte/ppteamsintpvt/Labs/Lab 5/Lab 5 - Build a canvas app to have a conversation about your business data in a Teams app.docx.md

      ![A screenshot of a computer Description automatically generated](./media/image10.png)

-4. The process for creating the app will take some time.
+4. The process for creating the app will take 2-3 minutes, if it takes more than that then refresh the window and repeat the above steps (Step       1 - 3).

      ![A screenshot of a computer Description automatically generated](./media/image11.png)